 For obvious reasons, this should be the last course of action.
 Redoing a wall is not only expensive but also time-consuming.

-However, in the extreme case where the odor has dispersed and permeated through the walls of a room, and the normal cleaning and treatment do not help, you might be forced to get rid of the odor-soaked walls.
+However, in the extreme case where the scent has dispersed and permeated through the walls of a room, and the normal cleaning and treatment do not help, you might be forced to get rid of the odor-soaked walls.

 At the very least, you might have to refinish the wall.